The Corporate Governance Review: South Africa

 Directors are not legally required to possess any special qualifications, skills, business acumen or experience in the company's business to hold office.
 That said, the duty of care and skill is such that directors cannot avoid liability by remaining culpably ignorant of company affairs or blindly deferring to other board members or experts.

 The King Code recommends that the board should comprise the appropriate balance of knowledge, skill, experience, diversity and independence for it to discharge its governance role and responsibilities objectively and effectively.
-In light of these recommendations, as informed by global trends, board diversity is becoming an ever-greater priority for South African companies; particularly in light of our unique history and the prevalent role that Broad-Based Black Economic Empowerment (B-BBEE) plays in our corporate environment.19 The traditional understanding of 'diversity' is also evolving in South Africa: the Listings Requirements have long required the adoption of policies that promote racial and gender diversity at board level, but a recent amendment20 expands upon these diversity attributes to include culture, age, experience and skillset, in line with the King Code.
+In light of these recommendations, as informed by global trends, board diversity is becoming an ever-greater priority for South African companies, particularly in light of the nation's unique history and the prevalent role that Broad-Based Black Economic Empowerment (B-BBEE) plays in the corporate environment.20 The traditional understanding of diversity is also evolving in South Africa: the Listings Requirements have long required the adoption of policies that promote racial and gender diversity at board level, but an amendment introduced in December 2019 expands on these diversity attributes to include culture, age, experience and skill set, in line with the King Code.

 The AFS, presented at the first shareholders' meeting after being approved by the board, must contain certain prescribed information.
 In addition to an auditor's report (if relevant), a detailed directors' report on the business and financial condition of the company is required, such that shareholders are able to appreciate the state of the company affairs.
 Further, audited AFS must include a host of particulars regarding the emoluments received by directors and prescribed officers – on an individual basis, and not as an aggregate amount – including all fees, bonuses, options, pension contributions and any non-financial benefits.